Sujeeth-infosec/Image-object-Detection-and-Recognition/README.md

  - Install Python
-    - Next, you need to install multiple versions of Python.
-You can download the installer for each version from the official Python website and follow the installation instruction.
+    - Next, you need to install any version (3.7, 3.8, 3.9) of Python.
+You can download the installer for any version from the official Python website and follow the installation instruction.
+    - In this project we have used 3.9 Python version.

  - Create a virtual environment